- How to Get Here

 Thursdays – 10am – 8:30pm

-Please note: the Museum will be closed Martin Luther King Day, President’s Day, Memorial Day, July 4, Labor Day, Columbus Day, Thanksgiving Day and Christmas Day, and at 3 PM on Thanksgiving and Christmas eves.
+Please note: the Museum will be closed Martin Luther King Day, President’s Day, Memorial Day, July 4, Labor Day, Columbus Day, Thanksgiving Day and Christmas Day, and at 3 PM on Thanksgiving, Christmas, and New Year’s eves.

 Members – Free

 Seniors 60 and over and Students 18 + (with valid ID) – $8